eclipse-apoapsis/ort-server/transport/activemqartemis/README.md

-= ActiveMQ Artemis Transport implementation
+# ActiveMQ Artemis Transport implementation

-This module provides an implementation of the transport abstraction layer based on https://activemq.apache.org/components/artemis/[Apache ActiveMQ Artemis].
+This module provides an implementation of the transport abstraction layer based on [Apache ActiveMQ Artemis](https://activemq.apache.org/components/artemis/).

-== Synopsis
+## Synopsis

 The module allows message exchange via ActiveMQ message queues.
 It assumes that the queues in use are already configured via an external mechanism.